 Otherwise, follow the standard #FCL procedures for getting your pass as cheap as possible legitimately.
 The passes become more expensive closer to the festival.

 The city of Washington, DC and all surrounding areas are supported by Citymapper via their DC/Baltimore package.
 Additionally, UBERPOOL, UBERPOOL Express, Shared Lyft, and Via are all available in DC.
-Via is currently available only within the DC city limits and parts of Arlington, VA.
+Via is currently available only within the DC city limits, Arlington, VA, and Alexandria, VA.

 DC METRO INFORMATION: